Explore opportunities to own Notion stock before and during the Notion IPO when it arrives. Get access to select pre-IPO startups at Equitybee.

 Prominent venture capital investors include Coatue, Sequoia Capital, Bossanova Investimentos, CSC UpShot Ventures, Chasella, Draft Ventures, Felicis Ventures, First Round Capital, Index Ventures, Permian Bank Capital, SVA, Shine Capital, and Base10 Partners.

 The October 2021 Series C funding round confirms the Notion valuation at about $10 billion.
-This number is a bit misleading after many growth stocks and startups lost tremendous value in 2022 and 2023.
+This number is misleading after many growth stocks and startups lost tremendous value in 2022 and 2023.

 The Notion IPO date is currently unknown.

-IPO volume slowed in 2022, further exacerbated by the Silicon Valley bank failure in 2023.
-But the Cava IPO proved there is an appetite for high-growth companies.
+IPO volume slowed in 2022, further exacerbated by the failure of the Silicon Valley bank in 2023.

 Rippling, Airtable, Addepar, and human resources SaaS company Gusto are likelier to dip their toes first.

-Notion may also want to delay its IPO even further to grow its recurring revenue to support its inflated private valuation.
+Notion may also delay its IPO even further to grow its recurring revenue to support its previous private valuation.

 Bookmark this page to follow along as we approach the Notion IPO date.